TheAcharya/MarkerData-Website/docs/troubleshooting.md

 If you observe the error messages `Authentication required` or `Invalid permissions, or the requested model was not found.`, it is likely that either your Airtable Token is incorrect or your Airtable Base ID & Table ID is incorrect.
 For detailed instructions on resolving these issues, please refer to the [Airtable Prerequisite](/databases/airtable-prerequisite) documentation.

+If you observe the error message `Error in call to API function "files/create_folder": Your app is not permitted to access this endpoint because it does not have the required scope \'files.content.write\'.
+The owner of the app can enable the scope for the app using the Permissions tab on the App Console.')`, it is likely that the required scopes for the app utilising the Permissions tab within the Dropbox's App Console is not checked.
+For detailed instructions on resolving these issues, please refer to the [Dropbox Prerequisite](/databases/dropbox-prerequisite) documentation.
+After you have checked your and submitted the scopes, you must to re-create and start over your Dropbox refresh token again.
+For detailed instructions on resolving these issues, please refer to the [Dropbox App Key](databases/#creating-airtable-database-profile) documentation.

 ## Marker Data shows Failed to upload completely.

 ![Failed to upload completely](/assets/md-failed-to-upload-completely.png)